 - Using CameraTracker data in composites

-Hi.
-I'm Andy Needham and welcome to Up and Running with the Foundry's CameraTracker for After Effects.
-In this course we'll take a look at the best practices for using the CameraTracker in After Effects to track the camera motion in a video clip and solve a 3D representation of that camera.
-Once you have 3D camera data for a shot, you can have all sorts of fun composing objects into that shots 3D space.
+- Hi, I'm Andy Needham and welcome to Up and Running with the Foundry's CameraTracker for After Effects.
+In this course we'll take a look at the best practices for using the CameraTracker in After Effects, to track the camera motion in a video clip and solve a 3D representation of that camera.
+Once you have 3D camera data for a shot, you can have all sorts of fun compositing objects into that shot's 3D space.
 I'll start by showing you how to track and solve a basic shot by walking you through the CameraTracker work flow.

-Next we'll take a look at a technique through a finer camera solve using garbage mats to focus the Tracker on specific parts of a shot.
-Finally, we'll see how you can place objects into a shot to test the 3-D Tracking Solve.
+Next we'll take a look at the technique to refine a camera solve using garbage mattes to focus the tracker on specific parts of a shot.
+Finally we'll see how you can place objects into a shot to test the 3D tracking solve.
 We'll be covering all these features plus plenty of other tools and techniques, like using the Track Finder tools to identify and remove bad tracking data.
-And exporting our 3D data to Cinema 4D, where you can design a 3D scene to composite into a shot.
+And exporting our 3D data to Cinema4D, where you can design a 3D scene to composite into a shot.

-Now let's get started with Up and Running with the Foundry's Camera Tracker for After Effects.
+Now let's get started with Up and Running with the Foundry's CameraTracker for After Effects.

-There are currently no FAQs about Up and Running with the Foundry CameraTracker for After Effects.